-The term Model Yachting is based on the heritage and traditions of our sport which go back over 200 years; however the boats we sail are in most instances not models or scale versions of full sized boats but specifically design purpose built yachts for racing, nowadays primarily with radio controls but also for free sailing.
-Whether designed on the kitchen table or the latest computer design package a lot of time, energy and enjoyment goes in to making a modern yacht.
+The term Model Yachting is based on the heritage and traditions of our sport which go back over 200 years, however the boats we sail are in most instances not models or scale versions of full sized boats but specifically design purpose built yachts for racing, nowadays primarily with radio controls but also for free sailing.
+Whether designed on the kitchen table or the latest computer design package, a lot of time, energy and enjoyment goes in to making a modern model yacht.

 What we do

 There are many aspects to what makes a radio or free sailor but the MYA is primarily of interest to those who wish to race them, and it doesn’t matter whether you are a mid week skipper who sails locally with your mates or a top end competitor who spends their time planning the next international event, the one thing in common is that if there is another boat on the water there will be a race, and that’s what we do, whether for fun, for the social aspect or for the competition its all racing.

 Most racing is done via a club structure, and to be a member of the MYA you have to be a member of a recognised club.
 This club will have a structure that provides organised and structured racing, typically to the World Sailing Racing Rules of Sailing (RRS); with occasional variations to take into account local requirements.
 The newcomer will soon pick up the basics of how a race takes place.

 Radio Sailing will be around a series of buoys and a race will last between 15 and 20 minutes with a series of these in a days racing.
 This is probably the biggest difference between full size and what we do, instead of 2 or 3 races in a day, we will have 10 to 15 in a day, with 10-15 starts, 10-15 1st beats and 10-15 close finishes!